Zarcolio/flipperzero/README.md

 * PinCodes-top10000-Delay2000.txt - 4 Number pin codes (easy to remember pin codes first) turned into a Ducky script by Create-PwdDictAttack.ps1.
 Waits 2 seconds after each pin code.
 * Website-FF-Android.txt - Opens a website with Firefox (only works when Firefox hasn't been opened).
 * Website-Manual-Android.txt - Opens the default browser, then pauses.
 Manually select the address bar and hit the Run button.
 An awareness message is displayed.

+PowerShell/

+* Create-PwdDictAttack.ps1 - Creates a Ducky script that tries a list of passwords, for example against the Windows logon screen.
+Delay and wait time/method are configurable.
+* Escape-DeadKeysAltcode.ps1 - Changes a Ducky script to escape dead keys (~ ` ' ") on some keyboards (replaces STRING with ALTCODE if a dead key is detected).
+* Escape-DeadKeysRepeat.ps1 - Changes a Ducky script to escape dead keys (~ ` ' ") on some keyboards (each dead key is repeated).
+* Generate-PinCodes.ps1 - Generates 4 number pin codes, easy to remember pin codes first.